How to Measure Sound Dampening

 Our president and CEO, Casey Mahon offered some practical advice to The Washington Post, “Always verify a window’s sound rating by reviewing the acoustical test report performed by a certified lab.
 Don’t take the salesperson’s word for it.
 Ask for a copy of the test data.”

-While Mr. Kerr states, the key is to purchase windows with STC and OITC ratings as close to that of your walls as possible.
+As Mr. Kerr states, the key is to purchase windows with STC and OITC ratings as close to that of your walls as possible.

-Both said, spend money on new windows only if you can improve the sound rating and offered these suggestions: storm windows, double-pane windows, thicker glass, dissimilar glass, laminated glass, triple-pane glass, and wider air space.
+Both said, to spend money on new windows only if you can improve the sound rating and offered these suggestions: storm windows, double-pane windows, thicker glass, dissimilar glass, laminated glass, triple-pane glass, and wider air space.

 At St. Cloud Window, our acoustic windows can all be independently certified through test data.
 We provide both STC and OITC ratings for all our windows.